raicem/impulse-blocker/README.md

 ## Building

-If you want to build the extension using the source code follow these steps.
+If you want to build the extension yourself using the source code, follow these steps.

 ### Dependencies